-19 Must-Follow Mental Health Influencers on Instagram!
+19 Must-Follow Mental Health Influencers on Instagram

 That promise to inspire, motivate, and educate

-The number of mental health influencers on Instagram focused on positivity and understanding is truly impressive.
-However, it can be tough to know where to start.
-Luckily, we’ve got you covered!
-We’ve compiled a list of the top 19 Instagram profiles that truly stand out for their genuine content, interaction, and diverse perspectives on mental health.
-This list is perfect for anyone starting their own mental health journey or supporting a loved one.
-It’s a reliable, uplifting, and incredibly helpful resource in the vast ocean of Instagram information.
-So let’s dive in and explore these amazing accounts that promise to inspire, motivate, and educate your daily feed.
+The number of Instagram influencers focused on mental health positivity and understanding is truly impressive.
+However, that makes it tough to know where to start.
+We’ve got that covered!
+We’ve compiled a list of 19 Instagram profiles that truly stand out for their genuine content, interaction, and diverse perspectives on mental health.
+This list is a great tool for anyone starting a mental health recovery journey or supporting that of a loved one.
+It includes the most reliable, uplifting, and helpful resources in the vast ocean of Instagram information.
+So let’s dive in and explore these amazing profiles that promise to inspire, motivate, and educate your daily feed.

-Criteria for Selection
+Criteria for selection

 @psych_today